-The subject matter may change, but our objective is always to provide effective and sustainable transformational change of an institution's capacity - be that at the policy, organizational or operational level.
+The subject matter may change, but our objective is always to provide effective and sustainable transformational change to an institution's capacity - be that at the policy, organizational or operational level.
 TDV has been delivering international Technical Assistance and Capacity Development (TACD) activities for the past decade.
 Focused on our scientific and regulatory specialization, we have conducted TACD activities in the areas of food safety, animal health and public health, in countries throughout every region of the world.

 Upon initiating a consulting engagement, we strive to establish a clear understanding of your organization, its operating environment, and the underlying capacities and tools that are required to meet both existing and emerging needs.
 Our capacity development approach includes a participative needs assessment and project design process, including comprehensive diagnostic missions that combine site and field visits with structured planning workshops.

 By planning in direct collaboration with our clients, we are able to ensure that any intervention addresses the right issues, has the required stakeholder commitment, and is based on an agreed approach and clearly defined results.

 TDV provides a full range of TACD activities, including strategic and operational planning support, partnership and sustainable funding development, stakeholder management, training, coaching, seminars, workshops, practical field and simulation exercises.